 Work Schedule

-Work will take place Monday to Friday, from 7 a.m. to 7 p.m., with possible obstructions 24 hours a day.
+Work will take place Monday to Friday, from 7 a.m. to 7 p.m. and on weekends from 8 a.m. to 7 p.m.
 Nuisances such as dust and noise are to be expected, but measures will be taken to limit them.

 For any questions about mobility or projects that may be affected, please contact 311.